Westland Wessex: Overview

+Queen's Flight

-Wessex helicopters were also used by the Queen's Flight of the RAF to transport VIPs including members of the British Royal Family; in this role, the helicopters were designated HCC.4 and were essentially similar to the HC.2, differences included an upgraded interior, additional navigation equipment and enhanced maintenance programmes.
-Both Prince Philip and Prince Charles were trained Wessex pilots; occasionally they would perform as flying crew members in addition to being passengers on board the VIP services.
+Wessex helicopters were also used by the Queen's Flight of the RAF to transport VIPs including members of the British royal family; in this role, the helicopters were designated HCC.4 and were essentially similar to the HC.2, differences included an upgraded interior, additional navigation equipment and enhanced maintenance programmes.
+Both Prince Philip and then-Prince Charles were trained Wessex pilots; occasionally they would perform as flying crew members in addition to being passengers on board the VIP services.
 The Wessex was replaced in this role by a privately leased Sikorsky S-76 in 1998.

 Wartime operations

 In 1962, an international crisis arose as Indonesia threatened confrontation over the issue of Brunei, which was not in the newly formed Federation of Malaya.
-By February 1964, a large number of RAF and RN helicopters, including Westland Wessex, were operating from bases in Sarawak and Sabah to assist Army and Marine detachments fighting guerilla forces infiltrated by Indonesia over its one thousand mile frontier with Malaysia.
-Having removed much of the anti-submarine equipment to lighten the aircraft, during the campaign in Borneo the Wessex was typically operated as a transport helicopter, capable of ferrying up to 16 troops or a 4,000-pound payload of supplies directly to the front lines.
-Alongside the Westland Scout, the Wessex emerged as one of the main workhorses of the campaign, roughly half were operated directly from land bases and would regularly rotate with those stationed on RN vessels stationed off shore.
+By February 1964, a large number of RAF and RN helicopters, including Westland Wessex, were operating from bases in Sarawak and Sabah to assist Army and Marine detachments fighting guerilla forces infiltrated by Indonesia over its 1,000-mile frontier with Malaysia.
+Much of the anti-submarine equipment having been removed to lighten the aircraft, during the campaign in Borneo the Wessex was typically operated as a transport helicopter, capable of ferrying up to 16 troops or a 4,000-pound payload of supplies directly to the front lines.
+Alongside the Westland Scout, the Wessex emerged as one of the main workhorses of the campaign; roughly half were operated directly from land bases and would regularly rotate with those stationed on RN vessels stationed off shore.
 From these operations the Commando Helicopter Force gets its nickname of the Junglies.

 Around 55 Westland Wessex HU.5s participated in the Falklands War, fighting in the South Atlantic in 1982.
 On 21 May 1982, 845 Squadron's Wessex HU.5s supported British landings on East Falkland.
-The type was heavily used throughout the conflict for the transportation and insertion of British special forces, including members of the Special Air Service (SAS) and the Special Boat Service (SBS).
+The type was heavily used throughout the conflict for the transportation and insertion of British special forces, including members of the Special Air Service and the Special Boat Service (SBS).
 A total of nine Wessex (eight HU.5s and one HAS.3) were lost during the Falklands campaign.
-Two HU.5s of 845 Squadron crashed on the Fortuna Glacier in South Georgia during an attempt to extract members of the SAS during a snow storm, six of 848 Squadron's Wessex HU.5s were lost when the container ship Atlantic Conveyor was sunk and the HAS.3 aboard HMS Glamorgan was destroyed when the ship was struck by an Exocet missile.
+Two HU.5s of 845 Squadron crashed on the Fortuna Glacier in South Georgia during an attempt to extract members of the Special Air Service during a snow storm; six of 848 Squadron's Wessex HU.5s were lost when the container ship Atlantic Conveyor was sunk; and the HAS.3 aboard HMS Glamorgan was destroyed when the ship was struck by an Exocet missile.